Project-Counter/cop5/source/04-reports/03-title-reports.rst

      - Book
      - Book

-   * - Section_Type
-     - One or more or all (default) of the Section_Types applicable to the platform.
-     -
-     -
-     -

    * - YOP
      - All years (default), a specific year in the format yyyy, or a range of years in the format yyyy-yyyy.
 Use 0001 for unknown or 9999 for articles in press.